AltBeacon/android-beacon-library/index.md

 ### Covid Contact Tracing Beacon Support

-The library supports both advertising and detection of the [Covid contact tracing beacon standard](https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ContactTracing-BluetoothSpecificationv1.1.pdf) announced by Apple and Google.
-You can read more about that [here](http://www.davidgyoungtech.com/2020/04/11/saving-the-world-with-bluetooth).
-The following beacon layout works to transmit and detect this format:
+The library supports both advertising and detection of the [Exposure Notification Service beacon standard](https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ContactTracing-BluetoothSpecificationv1.1.pdf) announced by Apple and Google.
+You can read more about that [here](http://www.davidgyoungtech.com/2020/04/24/hacking-with-contact-tracing-beacons).
+The following beacon layout works with library version 2.7+ to transmit and detect this format:

-`new BeaconParser().setBeaconLayout("s:0-1=fd6f,p:0-0:-63,i:2-17")`
+`new BeaconParser().setBeaconLayout("s:0-1=fd6f,p:0-0:-63,i:2-17,d:18-21")`

 ### Eddystone Support